Last Updated on 03/11/2025

 Link Magnet 3: Infographics

-Infographics are visual representations of facts and/or concepts that are considerably easier to absorb than large walls of text and are frequently more entertaining, resulting in greater performance.
+Infographics are visual representations of facts and/or concepts that are considerably easier to absorb than large walls of text and are often more engaging, resulting in improved performance.

 Case Study: